-You can use Apache's htpasswd script to edit it, or the Python script they provide at: http://trac.edgewall.org/browser/trunk/contrib/htpasswd.py
+You can use Apache's https://trac.edgewall.org/browser/trunk/contrib/httpssswd.py

 Of course that's just one way to protect your web console, you could use many other techniques.

 5.6.5 Extending the web console

 We picked bottle to build the webconsole, mainly because it's a really tiny framework that doesn't do much.
 By having a look at the code of the web console, you'll eventually find out that it's really simple to understand.